kailash-manasarovar/statement/docs/timeline/2023/may.md

 ## TEB with Robin

 - I book a number of Transformational Touch therapy sessions with Robin Sullivan.
+- I usually book these therapy sessions to take place on the Monday before a chamber music class, mainly to calm my nerves and anxiety about going.
 - Transforming the experienced-based brain, or [TEB](https://www.austinattach.com/transforming-the-experience-based-brain/), is the therapy that I have been learning in Ireland and online with Stephen Terrell since 2020.
-- I explain in detail to Robin how I've been feeling, about this man, and my feelings for him.
+- I explain in detail to Robin how I've been feeling, about this man the trumpet teacher, the chaos and anxiety I'm experiencing, and my powerful feelings for him.
 - I detail the intensity of it, and also my kidney problems and when they began.
-- I explain how I have never felt this way in my life about someone.
+- I explain how I have never felt this way about someone before.
 - She remains unconvinced and says let's leave that to one side.
 - I am clearly out of my mind.
 - During one of my sessions with Robin, he phones me during the session.